 A Personal Assistant helps those who have difficulty carrying out everyday activities and tasks.
 This may be due to health problems, a learning or physical disability, or simply impaired hearing or sight.
 A personal assistant can also make life easier as people get older and find daily activities more challenging such as getting out and about, getting washed and dressed, seeing friends, going out to a social club or even just down to a local park or friends.

 Such people may need to use the Council’s support services.
-In the context of this scheme, a Personal Assistant is someone who is paid to help those people looking for support with any aspect of their daily life.
-A Personal Assistant is employed by and paid by the person who is using their support or care.
-Just as in any other job, any Personal Assistant employed by the person who is paying for their support has employment rights including entitlement to holidays and sick pay.
-The terms and conditions of work such as start and finish times; hours of work etc are agreed with the person paying for their support at the start of the employment.
+In the context of the two schemes, a Personal Assistant is someone who is paid to help those people looking for support with any aspect of their daily life.
+A Personal Assistant is engaged by and paid by the person who is using their support or care.
+Just as in any other job, any Personal Assistant engaged by the person who is paying for their support has rights.
+The basic rights are the terms and conditions of work such as start and finish times; hours of work etc as agreed with the person paying for their support at the start of the employment.

 Personal Assistants can provide assistance in a number of areas, which can include: